aldro61/kover/doc_example.md

 ## Learning a model

-Now that we have created and splitted the dataset, we are ready to learn a Rifampicin resistance model.
-The [kover learn]() command is used for learning.
+Now that we have created and splitted the dataset, we are ready to learn a model, i.e., a predictive model of Rifampicin resistance in *Mycobacterium tuberculosis*.
+The [kover learn]() command is used to learn models.
 The following command tells Kover to learn a model containing at most 5 rules, to try both conjunction and disjunction models (see [model types](todo)) and the values 0.1, 1.0 and 10.0 for the *p* hyperparameter (see [hyperparameters](todo)), while using cross-validation as the hyperparameter selection strategy.
 Moreover, it distributes the cross-validation on 2 CPUs.